This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-Some infants need a change in their diet to manage hypoglycemia.
-Ask your caregiver if your infant needs a special diet.
+Your infant may need a change in the foods he eats to manage hypoglycemia.
+Ask your infant's PCP if he needs to be on a special diet.

-- Your infant has side effects from the medicines you are giving to him.
+- Your infant has side effects from his medicines.

 - Your infant is not eating well.

-- You have questions about your infant's condition, medicine, or his care.
+- You have questions about your infant's condition or care.